Search This Blog

 Instead of Prue, Piper and Phoebe, we have Macy, Mel and Maggie.
 Right off the bat, I dislike those names: the Ps are more striking and better suited to the personalities of the characters than the Ms, and given that two of the 2018 actresses are called Madeleine and Melonie, I imagine there must have been a fair amount of confusion on set.

 Then there’s the way their powers manifest.
-Macy has telekinesis, though this failed to learn the lesson was spotted pretty quickly in the nineties: Shannon Doherty originally channelled her power through her eyes, leading to a number of daft scenes in which she would squint at things while the camera zoomed in on her face – they quickly changed to having Prue direct her telekinesis through her hands, which naturally looked much better on screen.
+Macy has telekinesis, though this failed to learn the lesson that was rectified pretty quickly in the nineties: Shannon Doherty originally channelled her power through her eyes, leading to a number of daft scenes in which she would squint at things while the camera zoomed in on her face – they quickly changed to having Prue direct her telekinesis through her hands, which naturally looked much better on screen.
 This goes straight back to Macy glaring at things, and it looks as silly as it sounds.

 Piper’s freezing abilities – or at least the gesture she made when she utilized them – was iconic.
-She would throw her hands up in the air in a panicked gesture, which matched her somewhat flustered personality perfectly.
+She would throw her hands up in the air in a panicked gesture, which matched her easily flustered personality perfectly.
 Here, Mel just raises a hand, pretty much exactly like Eleven does on Stranger Things.
 As for Maggie, they’ve tweaked her powers a little, making her empathetic rather than prophetic, and then plying her with an expanded power-set when they realize this doesn’t give her much to contribute.
 (Phoebe’s gift was passive, but at least it initiated stories).

 Perhaps it’s unfair to compare the two shows, and the reboot does diverge from its predecessor reasonably quickly.
 Eldest sister Macy is a geneticist who never knew her family, and begins the show by introducing herself to her two half-sisters, revealing that they share a mother.
 Mel is a lesbian, social activist and university student, while youngest sister Maggie is a party girl attempting to join the Kappa sorority.
 It’s actually a pretty good idea to have the show set on a college campus, as it means the girls are in close vicinity on a day-to-day basis, with Macy in the laboratory, Mel in the classroom, and Maggie in the sorority house.